Barbecue

 smoke house was not used for cooking meals, but was a special building

-that was designed so that ham, bacon, sausages or sides of beef could
+that was designed so that ham, bacon, rolls of sausage or sides of beef could

 be hung from the rafters and smoked by smouldering coals that were